Jim Shon

-He lived in Syracuse, New York and graduated from Jamesville-DeWitt High School before moving to Hawaii.
-He served in Korea with the Peace Corps.
-He has written novels.
+He was born in Syracuse, New York and graduated from Jamesville-DeWitt High School and Syracuse University with a degree in music education.
+Before moving to Hawaii, he served in Korea with the Peace Corps, teaching English as a second language on Jeju Island.
+In 1973, Shon enrolled at the University of Hawaiʻi at Mānoa as a graduate student in Korean history.

+Shon has written several novels.
 He is also writes newspaper columns and wrote a book about overseeing the establishment of Hawaii's Charter School system.

 Shon led Hawaii's nascent Charter Schools program until he was fired from the post in 2006.
 He served as director of the Hawaii Education Policy Center.